 On 20-Mar-19, Goods worth $600 owner withdrew.

-The business enterprise will be benefited in many ways by passing journal entries.
+The business enterprise benefits, in many ways, by passing journal entries.
 Firstly it can get at one place the entire effect of any transactions.
 Secondly, it provides records of transactions in chronological order helping and easing out to locate any transaction based on their date.
 Thirdly it helps in mitigating the reason for the errors being the debit and credit of individual as well as total transactions can be easily compared.
-Moreover, any entries which are not going into any of the books maintained by the company have to be recorded in the journal itself.
+Moreover, any entry which is not going into any books, maintained by the company, record in the journal.

-This has been a guide to Journal Entry Examples.
+This article has been a guide to Journal Entry Examples.
 Here we discuss the top 4 examples of journal entries in accounting used by business enterprises.
 You can learn more about accounting from the following articles –